GaryCXJk/tiled-plugin/doc/src/usage.md

 now have a bit more flexibility with how the map is shaped in the final product.

+You could also enable auto-sizing or even auto-cropping, which will reduce the size of the map to that of the smallest area that's been covered by tiles.
+This feature will ignore images, as the size of these images can only determined after they've been loaded, and during the pre-processing phase, this hasn't happened yet.
+To enable this, add the property autoSize to the map properties.
+If set, the map will auto-size down to the smallest size of all chunks combined.
+Most of the time, a chunk is 16x16 tiles big, so you might end up with a lot of empty space.

+If you set autoSize to "deep" or "crop" (both have exactly the same effect), it will crop the map to the smallest size possible, by cutting away empty space.

+If you still need some space around your map, you can do so by adding a border.
+This border is set by adding a property to the map called border.
+By default, it adds a border all around the map of equal width, however, if you set the type to string, you can set four values, separated by spaces.
+The borders are defined in the order top, right, bottom and left.

 It's still recommended to convert infinite maps to fixed size maps, as the pre-processing phase will be skipped, allowing for faster map loading.